grahamc/packet-nixos/README.md

 It will output them all to `./nixos-ipxe-<type>/`

-If you pass `dumpkeys` in the commandline arguments, it will dump the user-defined SSH keys to the root's account inside the netboot environment, for installer debugging.
+If you pass `debug-install` in the commandline arguments, it will dump the user-defined SSH keys to the root's account inside the netboot environment, and stop the automatic, unattended install process.

 ## Customization